 “All organisms are living systems.
-Like human bodies, corporations only direct flows of energy, to transform them into desired results.”- Norman Wolfe, executive business consultant
+Like human bodies, corporations only direct flows of energy, to transform them into desired results.”- Norman Wolfe, executive business consultant, author of The Living Organization

-Many corporate organizations have optimized their ability to produce, at the expense of their ability to contribute.
+We have optimized their ability to produce, at the expense of our ability to contribute.

 The Living Organization is different.